 With your help, we can be there for the 6,000 people who start looking after someone each day.
 We're the UK's only national membership charity for carers.
-We're the UK's only national membership charity for carers: join us for free at carersuk.org/join We're both a support network and a movement for change.

-Visit us at our website to join us, help us or access more resources: carersuk.org This information can be requested in large print or as a text file.
+We're both a support network and a movement for change.
+Visit us at our website to join us, help us or access more resources: carersuk.org